 Science can change our vision of the world and how we deal with the diseases that affect us.
 The future of treatment for many of today’s diseases lies in uncovering disease mechanisms that are newly emerging or are still to be discovered.
 Science challenges us to push the limits of what is possible.
 This is why we put science at the centre of everything we do.

-At AstraZeneca South Africa every one of our 160 employees makes a difference to patient lives every day.
+At AstraZeneca every one of our employees makes a difference to patient lives every day.
 We are inspired by the things that seem impossible and stimulate continued creativity throughout our organisation, maintaining a culture in which our people feel valued for their ideas and contributions.
-Ideas that can make a difference in all aspects of our business and to healthcare in South Africa.
+Ideas that can make a difference in all aspects of our business and to healthcare in Africa.

-Our Johannesburg office serves as a hub of communication between our office-based staff and more than half the company's employees that are directly involved in the promotion of our medicines to healthcare professionals throughout the country.
+Our regional and country offices serve as a hub of communication between our office-based staff and more than half the company's employees that are directly involved in the promotion of our medicines to Healthcare Professionals throughout our markets in our African Cluster.

-AstraZeneca South Africa has been working to deliver the best value to patients for over 25 years.
-Our vision is to transform the lives of patients, ensuring South Africans have access to our innovative medicines.
+AstraZeneca has been working to deliver the best value to patients in Africa for over 25 years.
+Our vision is to transform the lives of patients, ensuring all Africans have access to our innovative medicines.

 Northdowns Office Park

 BRYANSTON – 2021

 Johannesburg – South Africa